 If any of the Incomes earned by NRI is taxable in India and the same income suffers from another tax levy in the country of residence of NRI, individual will be allowed to take the benefit of DTAA (Double Taxation Avoidance Agreement) so as to save the income from suffering double taxation.

-However, if no incomes of NRI is subject to tax levy, need to claim relief does not arise.
+However, if no income of NRI is subject to the tax levy, the need to claim relief does not arise.

-5. How to pay tax in India if I don’t have NetBanking account in India?
+5. How to pay tax in India if I don’t have a NetBanking account in India?

 - You want to claim a refund &/or